eagle-head/timekeeper-countdown/docs/examples.md

 # Examples

 This section provides practical examples of how to use the **Timekeeper Countdown** library.
-The examples cover basic, advanced, and framework integration use cases, demonstrating the flexibility of the library.
+The examples cover basic, advanced, and custom use cases, demonstrating the flexibility of the library.

 ## Available Examples